pirogoeth/pve-automation/README.md

             - `gateway.main.k8s.2811rrt.net` - split horizon between Tailnet and my home network
             - `*.main.k8s.2811rrt.net` - CNAME to `gateway.main.k8s.2811rrt.net`
             - Note to self: if you rebuild the cluster, you need to update the Tailnet leg of the split horizon record, as the rebuild changes the instance's Tailnet IP address.

+## Notes (nomad)

+- Cluster ingress is handled by [Traefik](https://traefik.io/traefik/)
+- Jobs are currently deployed via Terraform module, but is unreliable when a full redeploy is needed.
+  - A series of targeted applies are needed to get all jobs deployed successfully, but I need to run that down later.